More about: Anne Frank House in Amsterdam: Tickets and Tours

 Wondering what the Secret Annex is?
 Well, it's the house where Anne Frank and her family hid from the Nazis who were invading their town.
 The employees who were in charge of the hiding place were able to save some of Anne Frank' s belongings after she was arrested, but most of them were lost.

-The rooms you will see as you walk through this part of the museum will be different from the rooms that Anne Frank actually had available to her to survive the war.
+The rooms you will see when you walk through this part of the museum will be different from the rooms that Anne Frank actually had available to survive the war.
 However, you can recreate them with photos, signs, posters and your own impressions from Anne Frank's diary.
 Now do you agree with me that it's best to read it first?

 Anne Frank's diaries